Sakalya/VictoriaLogs/docs/victorialogs/logsql.md

 It works very fast for long lists passed to `in()`.

+There is a special case - `in(*)` - this filter matches all the logs.
+See [no-op filter docs](https://docs.victoriametrics.com/victorialogs/logsql/#no-op-filter) for details.

 It is possible to pass arbitrary [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax) inside `in(...)` filter in order to match against the results of this query.
 See [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#subquery-filter) for details.